-The McKinney-Vento Program assists students experiencing homelessness to enroll in school and have access to academic supplies and services to participate and attend school daily.
+The McKinney-Vento Program assists students experiencing homelessness to enroll in school and have access to academic supplies and services.
+The goal is for students experiencing homelessness to participate and attend school daily.

 Who We Serve